daphnezht/Haoting-Zhuang.github.io/_posts/2017-12-13-E-commerce Product Classification With Images.md

 In this project, the original image dataset is provided on Kaggle by Cdiscount.com.
-It consist of more than 15 million images at 180x180 resolution of almost 9 million products: half of the current catalogue which fall under more than 5000 categories.
+It consist of more than 15 million images at 180x180 resolution of almost 9 million products (half of the current catalogue) which fall under more than 5000 categories (detailed categories).

-Since I only have
+Since I only have about 3 weeks to finish the project and don't have access to the powerful GPUs, I have sampled two sub-datasets with size of 100k images (about 1% of the original dataset).
+One subset was randomly sampled while the other one was stratified sampled based on the top level categories (I will explain why I did this later).
+By doing this, I have simplified the original problem to categorizing 100k images into around 50 top level categories (both about 1% of the scope of original problem).

 Hosted in AWS,

 ## Modeling Steps